 Have you left your job to go solo and create your own business?
 Do you have a hobby that has grown into a business opportunity that can supplement your income?
 If you are starting a business, registering it is a small step that can help you reap the rewards.

-With Ownr, you can register your business for $29 + government fee (including 30 name searches)!
+With Ownr, you can register your business for $89 + government fee (including unlimited name searches)!
 A small price to pay to establish your business.
-There’s also an awesome offer on right now where you can get it all for free.
-Really.
-Check it out here.

-Below are 5 smart reasons to register your small business:
+Below are five smart reasons to register your small business: